TRISTAN-ORF/RiboTIE/README.md

 ### Evaluating results

-The result table returned by RIBO-former contains a large number of the highest ranking predictions.
+The result table returned by RiboTIE contains a large number of the highest ranking predictions.
 When applying results for downstream processing, I recommend the following conditions for filtering down the results:

 - the model output (`output`) is larger than 0.15
 - start codons (`start_codon`) are near-cognate (*TG)